zenobi-us/zenobi-us/content/posts/2025-08-15-blue-green-with-traefik-part-2-proxmox-pivot.md

 }
 ```

-**Automated SSH Key Management:**
+**Pulling your github public keys during install**

-One of the coolest features is automatically pulling SSH keys from GitHub:
+Okay, this is actually pretty slick - instead of copying SSH keys around like a caveman, I just pull them from GitHub:

 ```hcl
 data "curl" "github_public_ssh_keys" {